StackStorm/st2docs/docs/source/authentication.rst

 Usage
 -----

-Once st2auth is enabled, API calls require the token to be passed via the headers.
+Once authentication is enabled, API calls require a token to be passed via the headers.
 CLI calls require the token to be included as a CLI argument or as an environment variable.
+Using ``st2 login`` will simplify logging in, getting a token, and automatically adding it to the environment.

 .. include:: __auth_usage.rst